 No Cover Image

-Journal article 21 views
+Journal article 401 views 167 downloads

-Superior Temporal Gyrus activation modulates revenge-like aggressive response tendencies in antisocial men after provocation: evidence from an fMRI study using a modified Taylor aggression paradigm
+Superior temporal gyrus activation modulates revenge-like aggressive response tendencies in antisocial men after provocation: Evidence from an fMRI study using a modified Taylor aggression paradigm

-Neuropsychologia, Volume: 109133
+Neuropsychologia, Volume: 211, Start page: 109133

 Swansea University Author: Kathrin Weidacker Orcid Logo